Nouwiki/Nouwiki/README.md

 	- Static: Full HTML but only for reading.
 	- Dynamic: Full HTML and interface for editing content within browser, plus other dynamic features.
 	- md.html: Pure markup but with some JS at the end which allows viewing the whole document as HTML and degrades nicely to plaintext if HTML support is not presant (e.x. in a text editor)
+- Electron app?: a app that uses the same frontend as the dynamic build of markdown content.
+- Atom plugin?: a plugin that builds nouwiki markdown content on each save event, possibly also for direct editing of non-local Nouwiki instances from within atom instead of the browser frontend or editing it locally.

 Written in NodeJS but will use Rust in some places if necissary for performance.